deepvue-tech/deepvue-aadhaar-offline-ekyc-android-sdk/README.md

 #### Handling the result

-Your activity must implement `AadharOfflineResultCallback` to receive the result.
+Your activity must implement `onKycSuccessResult` and `onFailure` to receive the result.

 ```java
     // ...